 In 2004, The Russ Marchner Outstanding Municipal Official Service Award was created.
-Subsequently, the Russ Marchner Award has been presented to six honorees whose work carries on his legacy.
-Russ had a personal relationship with 8 Florida Governors and thousands of local government officials which established his reputation as the father of local government.
-Clockwise Russ with: Mayor Dan Pearl, Rep. K. Sorenson, President Carmine Priori, Introducing Jack Valenti, SouthCom General
+Subsequently, the Russ Marchner Award has been presented to seven honorees whose work carries on his legacy.
+Russ had a personal relationship with 8 Florida Governors and thousands of local government officials which established his reputation as the father of local government in Miami-Dade County.